gzito/my_toy_compiler/README.md

-# what i did
+# What changes are in this version
-Tested with LLVM V15.0.7 on Windows 10 with mingw64 (mingw-w64-x86_64-llvm and mingw-w64-x86_64-clang)
+I tested it with LLVM V15.0.7 on Windows 10 with mingw64 (mingw-w64-x86_64-llvm and mingw-w64-x86_64-clang).
-Added function level optimization passes
+And I also added function level optimization passes.

 # my_toy_compiler
 Source code for "My Toy Compiler".
 Read about how I did on my blog: